Privacy and disclaimer

 To provide you with access to this personal information, we would ordinarily provide you with a print-out of the relevant personal information from our databases, or with photocopies of records which were held only on paper files.
 Ordinarily, we would not charge you for the cost of providing this type of access to these records.

 For legal and administrative reasons, we may also store records containing personal information in our archives.
 You may seek access to our non-current records, but if you do so, we may charge you for the cost of providing the access.

-If you believe that personal information about you is inaccurate, incomplete, out of date, irrelevant or misleading, please provide us with your request for correction (contact details are set out in Section 7).
+If you believe that personal information about you is inaccurate, incomplete, out of date, irrelevant or misleading, please provide us with your request for correction.
 Our policy is to consider any requests for correction in a timely way.
 If we refused to provide you with access to the information, we would provide you with reasons for the refusal and inform you of any exceptions relied upon under the Privacy Act (unless it is not reasonable in the circumstances for us to do so).

 How can you complain about a breach of your privacy and how will we handle your complaint?

 If you wish to complain about our handling of your personal information, in the first instance please email our Privacy Officer Privacy@endeavourenergy.com.au or phone us on 02 9853 6770.
 We will make every effort to investigate and respond to your complaint in a timely way (generally within 30 days of our receipt of the complaint).